ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 EOF
 ```

+TODO: mention signed keys for additional restrictions?
+TODO: more info about precedence of authorized_keys and sshd_config options?

 ## Restricting SFTP

 In order to create an isolated SFTP connection, create a new user as described in [Creating a locked-down user, e.g. for tunneling/SFTP](#todo).
 Based on this configuration, the following changes in `sshd_config` need to be made: